Should I buy winter tyres?

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-As soon as the first sleet and snow makes an appearance, marking the start of winter proper, chaos can descend on the roads as drivers struggle to maintain control in slippery conditions.

-There are now a number of solutions available to improve traction and safety in wintry conditions.
-The main ones are winter tyres and snow socks.

-While they are increasingly heavily promoted by tyre makers and fitters, winter tyres can prove a significant investment to prepare for what may only be a short spell of bad weather.
+Winter tyres are increasingly heavily promoted by tyre makers and fitters, yet they're a significant investment for what may only be used during a short spell of bad weather.

-So are they worth investing in?
+But if you've ever driven in sleet or snow, you'll know that chaos can descend on the roads as drivers struggle to maintain control in slippery conditions.

+Winter tyres can help improve traction and safety in wintry conditions - but are they worth the extra cost?
 In this guide, we cut through the hype to help you make an informed decision.

-Find out which cars should be on your shopping short-list on our Best Buy page.
+We've also put together our expert tips on how to drive in winter.
+Keep reading to find out more.

+Don't want to pay out for winter tyres but you do want more control in wintry weather?
+Find out more about snow socks.

 What are winter tyres?

-Most UK cars are fitted with summer tyres, and some with all-season tyres.
-But winter tyres are designed specifically to remain supple in colder temperatures and maximise traction when driving on snow and ice.
-The key differences are:
+Most UK cars are fitted with summer tyres, as there's currently no legal requirement to fit winter tyres during colder months.
+Winter tyres are designed specifically to remain supple in colder temperatures and maximise traction when driving on snow and ice.

-- they use a softer rubber compound (usually by including more natural rubber in the mix)
+- Winter tyres use a softer rubber compound (usually by including more natural rubber in the mix), which stays softer in low temperatures.

-- the surface of the tread blocks is covered with little jagged slits – called sipes
+- The surface of the tread blocks is covered with small jagged slits - called sipes.
+These increase the tyre's surface area against the road and improve traction.

-- they generally have deeper tread grooves than conventional summer tyres.
+- To more effectively displace water, winter tyres generally have deeper tread grooves than conventional summer tyres.

+- The tread pattern is also designed to collect snow, further improving traction on snow and ice.

-How much do they cost?
+How much do winter tyres cost?

-As with regular tyres, winter rubber sells at a wide range of prices, with budget models in a common size suitable for a family hatchback available from less than £50 per wheel.
-A comparable winter tyre from a premium manufacturer can cost around £100 but, as with their summer counterparts, they are likely to offer greater levels of grip and braking performance.
+As with regular tyres, winter rubber sells at a wide range of prices.
+Budget models in a common size suitable for a family hatchback are available from less than £50 per wheel.

 What are winter tyres good at?

-They are good at gripping in cold, damp conditions below 7degC, and offer improved traction on slippery surfaces.
+Winter tyres offer greater traction, grip and braking performance than summer tyres in temperatures below 7°C. Their special tread pattern also means that they will perform better in the wet, as well as on snow and ice.

 The key to their improved grip on wet and ice-covered surfaces is the sipes, which provide hundreds of small extra ‘edges’ to grip the road as the tyre rotates.
-The sipes help not only because of their edges but because they enable localised movement of the rubber as the soft compound clings to the road.
+The sipes help not only because of their edges, but also because they enable localised movement of the rubber as the soft compound clings to the road.

 A larger single solid-tread block, like the ones you see on summer tyres, would stay rigid in such conditions and be unable to maintain grip as effectively.

 Winter tyres are also designed to gather a snowy 'in-fill' in the tread grooves and in the sipes to help with grip on packed snow.
-Nothing grips snow better than snow itself and winter tyres exploit this by gathering and holding as much of it as possible.
+Nothing grips snow better than snow itself, and winter tyres exploit this by gathering and holding as much of it as possible.

 The extra-deep tread grooves also help the tyres to disperse surface water and usually increase resistance to aquaplaning, where the tyre passes on top of the water rather than through it, increasing the risk of losing control of the car.